zhou6140919/zhou6140919.github.io/_posts/2021-10-22-survey-of-NLP.md

 ## Summary

-The emergence of pre-trained models(PTMs) has brought natural language processing to a new ear.
+The emergence of pre-trained models(PTMs) has brought natural language processing to a new era.
 This paper provides a comprehensive review of PTMs for NLP.
 - Language representation learning
 - Categorize existing PTMs in four perspectives